 Introduction to CSS object-fit

-CSS object-fit is one of the CSS properties and will define how to specify the resizing property in an image or video that fits into a content box.
-An object-fit fix an issue related to image resizing like loss of aspect ratio and squished images.
-The object-fit property makes more sense when an image is part of the content which comes with image tag <img> to achieve the desired result.
-And they are element inserted directly into HTML code.
-When we need all of our images on a web page of small values (like profile pictures) on height and width this object-fit helps well.
+CSS object-fit is one of the CSS properties and will define how to specify the resizing property in an image or video that fits into a content box—an object-fit fixes an issue related to image resizing, like loss of aspect ratio and squished images.
+The object-fit property makes more sense when an image is part of the content with image tag <img> to achieve the desired result.
+And they are elements inserted directly into HTML code.
+When we need all of our images on a web page of small values (like profile pictures) in height and width, this object fit helps well.

 Syntax and parameters:

-The syntax to use this property in CSS is given below:
+Here is the syntax to use this property in CSS:

 Object-fit: property values;

-The possible Property values are fill, cover, contain, initial, scale-down, inherit and none.
+The possible Property values are filled, cover, contain, initial, scale-down, inherit, and none.

-As we all knew videos and images have problems while layout the websites.
-Like when we have limited space then we need to alter an images height therefore resizing the browsers will not meet aspect ratio so these problems can be solved using CSS-object fit and positioning as well.
-Before that, we should know the difference between an image and image content-box.
-The image says that it’s an original image with height and width and the content box has an element <img> inside the web page by specifying their width and height values.
+As we all know, videos and images have problems with website layout.
+When we have limited space, we need to alter an image’s height; therefore, resizing the browsers will not meet the aspect ratio, so these problems can be solved using CSS-object fit and positioning.
+Before that, we should know the difference between an image and an image content box.
+The image says that it’s an original image with height and width, and the content box has an element <img> inside the web page specifying their width and height values.

-These properties are very similar to the background-colour properties of CSS.
-This Object-fit works well with replaced elements i.e. an image and background properties cannot be applied to video part but the object-fit goes well.
-And replaced element is said to be an element whose dimensions are defined out of boundaries of CSS.
-The exact examples are <img> and <video> in case of embedded documents it is <input> element.
+These properties are very similar to the background-color properties of CSS.
+This Object-fit works well with replaced elements, i.e., an image and background properties cannot be applied to the video part, but the object-fit goes well.
+And replaced element is said to be an element whose dimensions are defined out of the boundaries of CSS.
+The exact examples are <img> and <video>.
+In the case of embedded documents, it is <input> element.

-The object-fit has following possible values which are shown below:
+The object-fit property has the following possible values, as shown below:

-- fill: It is considered to be a default value also initial value.
-This stretches an element container to make themselves to fit inside the container box.
+- fill: It is considered a default value and an initial value.
+This stretches an element container to make it fit inside the container box.
 Here the height and width of the box are the same.

 - cover: This property covers an entire container with the picture means it enlarges itself to maintain its aspect ratio.

-- contain: In this property values the element content is resized to stay within the container box and still retains its aspect ratio.
-The main benefit is it makes the image to be available inside the content box.
-If it doesn’t fit inside the box then the background color which is been specified fills up the remaining space.
+- contain: In this property value, the element content resizes to fit within the container box while maintaining its aspect ratio.
+The main benefit is that the image is available inside the content box.
+If it doesn’t fit inside the box, the specified background color fills the remaining space.

-- scale-down: This compares the value of none and contain and choose the element which is smaller in size (scales down the particular image).
+- scale-down: This compares the value of none and contains and chooses the smaller element (scales down the particular image).

-- none: Makes an element content to retain into original size by neglecting container size.
-This may lead the image out of the box or stretching out of the container sometimes.
+- none: Makes an element content retain into original size by neglecting container size.
+This may lead the image out of the box or sometimes stretching out of the container.
 An intrinsic aspect ratio remains the same.
-Cropping may take place when the image overflow the box.
+Cropping may take place when the image overflows the box.

 Examples of CSS object-fit

-In this section we shall see an example with demonstration by changing an image width and height.
+In this section, we shall see an example demonstrating changing an image’s width and height.

 Example #1

-So here is the short example for different attribute property values.
+So here is a short example of different attribute property values.

 outfit.html